 Click here to go to the instruction page for downloading the program, gamakam definition files for 16 raagams and a newer version of Gaayaka.

-I have also created a web site where I have provided audio examples of music generated by Gaayaka from bare notation and the music generated after the nuances were added by the software from the database.
-The bare notation and the notation generated applying the gamakams are also given in the web site.
-The web site is:
+Go to the following link to hear audio examples of music generated by Gaayaka from bare notation and the music generated after the nuances were added by the software from the database.
+The bare notation and the notation generated applying the gamakams are also given in this page

 Comments are welcome to email@example.com